spravil/PHP-Minecraft-Server-Status-Query/README.md

 Variables
 ========

-The table contains the aviable variables the response can contain.<br> The default content of each variable is false.
+The table contains the available variables the response can contain.

+The default content of each variable is false.

 <br>
 <table border="0">
 <tr>